LuiisFernando/gobarber/backend/readme.md

 ```

-authentication with jsonwebtoke and encrypting passwords in bcryptjs, using Sequelize as ORM and  connecting with mongodb andusing mongoose to create models sending email with nodemailer
+authentication with jsonwebtoke and encrypting passwords in bcryptjs, using Sequelize as ORM and  connecting with mongodb andusing mongoose to create models sending email with nodemailer.